AbdulAhad696/AbdulAhad696/README.md

 <img align="right" height="270px" src="https://backiee.com/static/wallpapers/1920x1080/386745.jpg" />

 ### I am an Application Consultant at Techlogix
-- 🌱 I’m currently learning AI, Cloud, and Oracle Databases :grin:
+- 🌱 I’m currently learning AI, Cloud, and Oracle Databases
-- 👯 I’m looking to work on side projects :wink:
+- 👯 I’m looking to work on side projects
-- 🥅 2024 Goals: Incubate ideas for launching a line of software products.
+- 🥅 Goals: Incubate ideas for launching a line of software products.
-- 💬 Ask me about anything, I am happy to help :smile:
-- 📬 How to reach me: [Let's get in touch!][linkedin]
-- 🧗 I try to: Learn everything that I can and apply it to solve problems.
 - ⚡ I wish to learn Quantum Computing and AI so that I may contribute towards its research
 - 🚀 Aspiring to be an entrepreneur.